clayball/wily-possum/README.md

 ### Determining Firewall Rules

-TODO: add the following scans and analyze the results appropriately.
+TODO: Add the following scans and analyze the results appropriately.
+      Have the ready for #Security2017.

 - SYN scan
 - ACK scan
 - IPID tricks
 - UDP version scanning

+Run the above scans and analyze the results.
+Results stored in memory as a dict.

 ### Bypassing Firewall Rules